 Memorable Moments and Breakthroughs: Little Victories

 Another memorable moment was joining an English-Japanese language exchange meetup.
 Practicing with native speakers was both humbling and motivating.
-Every mistake was a learning opportunity, and every conversation brought me closer to fluency.
+Every mistake was a learning opportunity, and every conversation brought me closer to achieving the level required for JLPT N3.

 Advice for JLPT N3 Aspirants: Embrace the Journey